01-edu/public/subjects/java/piscine/StarPlanet/README.md

 We add a getter and a setter for the centerStar property (`getCenterStar` and `setCenterStar`).

-We will override the `hashCode` and `equals`, using the `centerStar` property.
+We override the `hashCode` and `equals`, using the `centerStar` property.

-Finally, we rewrite the `toString` method.
+Finally, we override `toString` method.
 The returned String must have the following format : `<name> circles around <centerStar.name> at the <distanceWithCenterStar> AU`.
-The `distanceWithCenterStar` is computed using the `distanceBetween` method with the planet and its center star.##
+The `distanceWithCenterStar` is computed with the help of `distanceBetween` method taking as parameter the planet and its center star.##

 # Usage